-Even though most people know what they “should” do to improve their health, it’s often easier said than done.
+Even though most people know what they should do to improve their health, it’s often easier said than done.
 But the reality is that health is a performance driver, both at home and at work, and employers have begun to realize that they play an important role in their employee’s health.
-By investing in their most important asset—their people—employers are winning with wellness programs by driving healthcare costs down and improving overall health and performance across the board.
+By investing in their most important asset, employers are winning with wellness programs by driving healthcare costs down and improving overall health and performance.

 One way in which companies are doing this is by investing in preventative measures, such as encouraging healthy eating at work.
-According the U.S. Chamber of Commerce report Winning with Wellness, the U.S. is on the threshold of transforming healthcare from a reactionary, sick care system to a more proactive wellness system.
-In other words, “true health care” based on prevention.
+According the U.S. Chamber of Commerce report Winning with Wellness, the U.S. is on the threshold of transforming healthcare from a reactionary system to a more proactive wellness system.
+In other words, health care that’s based on prevention rather than treatment.

 Studies show that wellness programs work best when they’re implemented well in the first place.
 The most effective wellness programs: